This beef brisket recipe shows up on my table for just about every Jewish holiday, especially Hanukkah, Rosh Hashanah, and Passover.

-This beef brisket recipe is especially festive and perfect for Hanukkah.
+This delicious Jewish-style brisket recipe is a festive main dish that’s perfect for holidays like Hanukkah and Rosh Hashanah.
 The meat is braised with a mixture of dried fruits, aromatics, and spices that give it a North African twist.
 It’s super flavorful and goes extremely well with my famous Potato Latkes.

 The ingredient list may look a bit long at first glance, but don’t worry.
 You probably have most of the ingredients in your pantry already.